pestras/microservice/README.md

 # Pestras Microservice

-**Pestras Microservice** as **PMS** is built on nodejs framework using typescript, supporting http rest service, nats server, socker io and can run multible instances based on nodejs cluster with messageing made easy between workers.
+**Pestras Microservice** as **PMS** is built on nodejs framework using typescript, supporting http rest service, nats server, socket io and can run multible instances based on nodejs cluster with messageing made easy between workers.

 ## Creating Service